Updated on July 5, 2026

 What is OnTrac DirectPost?

 OnTrac DirectPost is a service in which OnTrac Ground carries the parcel most of the way and then hands it to USPS for the final-mile delivery through the USPS Workshare partnership.
+It is aimed at small, lightweight parcels and typically takes three to five days.
 If your tracking shows an OnTrac origin but a postal delivery scan, follow the last step with USPS tracking.

 How accurate is OnTrac's delivery performance?